rails/rails/guides/source/getting_started.md

 needed.

-By following along with this guide, you'll create a Rails project called `blog`, a (very) simple weblog.
+By following along with this guide, you'll create a Rails project called `blog`, a (very) simple web blog.
 Before you can start building the application, you need to make sure that you have Rails itself installed.

 NOTE: The examples below use `$` to represent your terminal prompt in a UNIX-like OS,